Migos Rapper Takeoff Shot Dead at 28 in Houston, Reports Say

 Graphic images purportedly depicting the chaos appeared to show Quavo wearing an orange shirt crouching down by the side of a man lying on the ground, surrounded by what looks like blood.
 The clothes worn by the man on the ground appeared to match the outfit Takeoff wore in an Instagram story uploaded overnight.

-Quavo is said to have called for help for his wounded friend as people gathered around Takeoff.
+Quavo is said to have called for help for his wounded nephew as people gathered around Takeoff.

 Houston Police had yet to confirm the identity of the deceased.
 Early Tuesday, the force confirmed that downtown officers had responded to a shooting, where one victim was found “deceased upon arrival,” later adding that two other victims had been taken to the hospital in private vehicles.